Tutorial: Restrict network access to PaaS resources with virtual network service endpoints using the Azure portal

 The access is denied because your computer is not in the Private subnet of the MyVirtualNetwork virtual network.

 When no longer needed, delete the resource group and all resources it contains:

-If you have multiple virtual networks in your account, you may want to connect two virtual networks together so the resources within each virtual network can communicate with each other.
+If you have multiple virtual networks in your account, you may want to establish connectivity between them so that resources can communicate with each other.
 To learn how to connect virtual networks, advance to the next tutorial.